Tere Bin (2022 TV series)

 Tere Bin is a romantic Pakistani drama television series produced by Abdullah Kadwani and Asad Qureshi under the banner 7th Sky Entertainment.
 Directed by Siraj-ul-Haque, it aired from 28 December 2022 to 6 July 2023 on Geo TV, consisting of 58 episodes.
-Starring Wahaj Ali and Yumna Zaidi in main roles, it rapidly gained immense popularity due to the lead couple's chemistry and its background score.
+Starring Wahaj Ali and Yumna Zaidi in main roles, it gained popularity due to the lead couple's chemistry and its background score.

 In July 2023, after the last episode aired, Kadwani confirmed on his Instagram handle that there will be a second season.
 In December 2023, the series was officially renewed for a second season.
 The producers confirmed Yumna Zaidi and Wahaj Ali's return in Tere Bin Season 2 in 2025.
 At the 23rd Lux Style Awards, Tere Bin won four awards in the Viewers' Choice categories: Best TV Play, Best Original Soundtrack, Best TV Actor (Wahaj Ali), and Best TV Actress (Yumna Zaidi).